OxfordIHTM/oxthema/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# oxfordtheme: Oxford Theme and Theme Components
+# oxfordtheme: Oxford Palette, Theme, and Theme Components

 <!-- badges: start -->